plone/training/testing/testing_dexterity.rst

                 )
             )

-These are ``integration`` tests because we are not testing the browser integration.
+Until now we wrote only ``ìntegration`` tests because we didn't needed to test browser integration or commit some transactions.

+As previously said, if we don't need to create a functional test, it's better to avoid them because they are slower than integration ones.

-We could try to create a ``functional`` test to test how our content-type creation works on browser.
+We could try to create a ``functional`` test just to see how they works and to test how our content-type creation works on browser.

 Let's create a new test class in the same file like this: